 ICANN alludes to one particularly controversial concept – that of “bulk access.”
 There is a commonly held view that bulk access has breached data protection laws long prior to GDPR.
-However, we need a much sharper definition of what we mean by bulk data and by access to bulk data.
+However, we need a much sharper definition of what we mean by bulk data and by access to bulk data in order to make a reasoned determination.
 There would have to be an extremely high bar to prove that any entity has a legitimate interest in a wholesale download of the whole, or even part of the database, and that this interest was not outweighed by the rights of the millions of data subjects in that download.
-More likely is, for example, access to a stream of selected fields from some subset of the whole (e.g., a particular region or gTLD) to be used “in bulk,” e.g., for statistical analysis under controlled circumstances (e.g., restricted retention periods, if appropriate).
-“Bulk access by agglomeration” should be prohibited (i.e., the building/reconstruction of a bulk database from a multitude of individual queries).
-If any type of bulk access is permitted, it needs to be done explicitly.
+More likely is, for example, access to a de-identified stream of selected fields from some subset of the whole (e.g., a particular region or gTLD) to be used “in bulk,” e.g., for statistical analysis under controlled circumstances (e.g., restricted retention periods, if appropriate).
+Clearly, “bulk access by agglomeration” should be prohibited (i.e., the building/reconstruction of a bulk database from a multitude of individual queries).

+If any type of bulk access is permitted, it needs to be done explicitly and in a clearly GDPR-compliant manner.
+Conversely, if there is no possible GDPR-compliant method for permitting a given type of bulk access (or any type of bulk access), then bulk access cannot be provided, no matter how useful or attractive it might be to certain Eligible User Groups.

 7. Would registry operators and registrars be required to provide access to non-public WHOIS data to all authenticated users?

-The Framework contemplates that registries and registrars would be required to provide “global access … consistent with the identified legitimate purpose … subject to applicable local laws.”
+Summary of Framework Response: The Framework contemplates that registries and registrars would be required to provide “global access … consistent with the identified legitimate purpose … subject to applicable local laws.”

-Again this seem reasonable, though so vague that it may amount to nothing at all.
+Comment: Again this seem reasonable, though so vague that it may amount to nothing at all.

 8. Would a unified access model incorporate transparency requirements?

-The Framework does contemplate transparency requirements, in particular logs of all access requests, unless logging a request is prohibited by applicable law.
+Summary of Framework Response: The Framework contemplate some transparency requirements, in particular logs of all access requests, unless logging a request is prohibited by applicable law.
 These logs would be available to ICANN org for specified purposes, and to data subjects on request (obviously, only with regard to their own data).
 ICANN notes that the logs will contain personal data of individual users who requested access, and the rights of these data subjects also need to be protected.

-The ALAC supports appropriate transparency requirements.
-It goes without saying that data subject rights must be treated in a GDPR-compliant manner.
+Comment: The ALAC supports appropriate transparency requirements.
+Certainly, data subject rights must be treated in a GDPR-compliant manner – whether the data subject is the registrant or the “Eligible User.”
 However, there could be instances where it would be inappropriate to provide log access (e.g., threat investigations) where the data subject is a malefactor.
 This requires further consideration.

 On the other hand, it seems counter to transparency for the Authenticating Body to “maintain, but not publish, a list of authenticated users.”
 The Authenticating Body should publish, in a GDPR-compliant fashion, the list of authenticated users.